n-vest/n-vest.github.io/content/authors/admin/_index.md

 Prior to graduate school, I was a lab manager for the [Learning, Education, and Development Lab](https://leadlab.sitehost.iu.edu/) in the [Department of Psychological and Brain Sciences](https://psych.indiana.edu/index.html) at Indiana University.

-<strong>My research focuses on the basic cognitive processes underlying numerical cognition and their role in broader human intelligence.</strong> I am particularly interested in how these processes develop in children and intersect with education, aiming to contribute insights that enhance our understanding of learning and cognition.
+<strong>My research examines the cognitive processes that shape numerical understanding, particularly how we build on and adapt existing mental structures to integrate new numerical concepts.</strong> I focus on how these processes develop in children and connect to education, with the goal of advancing our understanding of learning and cognition.

 {style="text-align: justify;"}